Contributing

 Modify existing content

-If you just want to contribute some knowledge/time in writing content for the pages, but you do know know how to create/restructure pages, this is the place for you.
+If you just want to contribute some knowledge/time in writing content for the pages, but you do not know how to create/restructure pages, this is the place for you.
 This (very brief) guide is about how to modify existing content, to e.g. rewrite or add paragraph.
 This is not the only way to modify content, but it is the easiest.

-When visiting any page, such as the home page, there will be a "Page source" link in the top right: image
+When visiting any page, such as the home page, there will be a "Page source" link in the top right:

 If you click it, you will be taken to a github view of the file content.
-In it, there is a little edit button: image
+In it, there is a little edit button:

 If you click it, you can change the page however you like.
 From there, you can "Commit changes...", which should guide you through the process of creating a branch, and creating a Pull Request.
 Once that Pull Request is merged, you changes will go live on the actual webpage!